Index

 by raxo

 If you’re into illustration, chances are you’ve stumbled across the eccentric and surreal creations of Andrey Kasay before.
-Based in Moscow, this Russian artist has a knack for turning the mundane into mind-bending scenes that leave you both laughing and scratching your head.
+Based in Berlin, this Russian artist has a knack for turning the mundane into mind-bending scenes that leave you both laughing and scratching your head.
 Whether it’s a fish lounging on a couch or a hot dog growing out of someone’s face, Kasay’s art is a journey into the bizarre – one that makes you question, chuckle, and sometimes feel a little uneasy.

 The three most important things about my work are: It should be funny, beautiful, and surprising in some way